Hall, White among 5 fantasy football running backs to avoid in Week 6 - UPI.com

 Jerome Ford

-Ford is not included in my Top 30 rankings.
+Ford is my No. 30 option this week.
 The Cleveland Browns running back scored in two of his last three games, but has been another inefficient runner in most of his appearances.

 Ford failed to eclipse 51 yards from scrimmage in three of his four games this season, including just 45 yards on 14 touches in an Oct.
 1 loss to the Baltimore Ravens.